JosephABudd/kickzig/README.md

 1. Contains one example tab for each tab-type that the developer named.
 However, the developer may have 0 or more tabs of each tab-type in the tab-bar.
 For example, lets say, my tab-bar has a Log tab-type which will display a log from an IRC Chat room.
 I can open a Log tab-type whenever the user joins a chat room.
 A tab can also close when the user leaves the tab's chat room.
 A tab-bar screen with no visible tabs will not display by default.
 1. Defaults to:
    * A .horizontal bar direction that the user can toggle between .horizontal and .vertical.
-   * User closable tabs.
-   * User movable tabs.
-   * A visible vertical tab-bar that the user can toggle between visible and not visible.
+   * A vertical tab-bar visibility that the user can toggle.
+   * The user can close each tab.
+   * The user can move each tab.
+   * A visible close icon for each tab.
+   * Visible move icons for each tab.
+   * A context menu for each tab.

 A horizontal tab-bar layout lays the horizontal tab-bar above where the selected tab's content is displayed.